data-integrations/google-cloud/docs/BigQueryMultiTable-batchsink.md

 Temporary data will be deleted after it is loaded into BigQuery.
 If it is not provided, a unique bucket will be created and then deleted after the run finishes.

-**Truncate Table**: Whether to truncate the output table before writing to it.
+**Truncate Table:** Whether or not to truncate the table before writing to it.
-* True - Will delete all rows in the table before writing to it.
-* False - Will append the new rows to the table.
+Should only be used with the Insert operation.

 **Split Field:** The name of the field that will be used to determine which table to write to.